Make Veeam Instant Recovery use a preferred network

 Conclusion

-While to some this might be a shock when they first learn of this., it is not a gaping security hole.
+While to some this might be a shock when they first learn of this, it is not a gaping security hole.
 It just shows you that security is more than encryption.
 It takes multiple measures on multiple levels to protect assets.
 I repeat, protecting your Veeam Backup & Replication Server is critical.
 For many people, this is indeed an eye-opener.
 The lesson is that you must protect your assets adequately.
-Do not bank on one feature to hold off any and all threats by itself.
+Do not rely on a single feature to ward off all threats on its own.
 That is asking for the impossible.

 I do hope that all Veeam software itself will also support MFA in the future.
 That would also help protect access via the Veeam Backup & Replication console.